mtomasini/AdventOfCode2022/README.md

 7) Woah.
 Tough.
 I had a good idea, but implementing the class took so much...
 I used a cool little library called `anytree`!
 Very cool, but took some time.
 8) The algorithm was honestly easy, but I got stuck on indexes counts.
 That was a mess to figure out.
 And also, for the future remember that relative index of a chunk of row in `pandas` keeps the original indexes!
 9) I'm happy that I came up with the right idea right away, although it proved difficult to get the logics right, especially with the "long horse" movement (whose secret was hidden in the text)...
+10) Another very fun day!
+Not the most difficult, to be honest, and it was interesting to think of this little puzzle.
+Very very happy!